dockware/docs/faq/windows-problems.md

 **Can't connect into container on Windows**

-If your terminal says that you don't have an tty or interactive terminal, you might want to prefix **winpty** which should work for you:
+If your terminal says that you don't have a tty or interactive terminal, you might want to prefix **winpty** which should work for you:

 {% code title="ON HOST" %}
 ```text